DIY Lube: How to Make Natural Homemade Lube (With Recipes!)

 2. Sweet Almond Oil

-Usually used as a moisturizer for dryness and sensitive skin, oil made from sweet almonds is safe to eat.
-So, it’s a good option for oral sex.
-This oil can also be used to give a sensual massage.
+Sweet almond oil, typically used to moisturize dry and sensitive skin, is considered safe to eat.
+So, it’s an enticing option for oral sex.
+You can also use this oil to give a sensual massage.

 Also, with no condom involved, you need to be sure that pregnancy is not a concern.